alexpanter/FSRemark/README.md

-# FSharpRemark
+# FSRemark

 ## Summary:
-A humble attempt at recreating the Remarks application:
+A humble attempt at recreating the Remarks application using the functional-first .NET language F#.
+The original application can be found here:
 [DIKU-EDU/remarks](https://github.com/DIKU-EDU/remarks "DIKU-EDU/remarks")
 <br>
 <br>